-- NFL-04.
+- NFL-O4.
 Recognise, maintain, and where practicable, enhance the qualities and values of the landscapes of high amenity value identified in SCHED9, including those values associated with working agricultural, pastoral and horticultural landscapes. - NFL-P4.
-Maintain and where practicable, enhance the qualities and values of the landscapes of high amenity value during subdivision, land use and development by: - Ensuring that the effects of any activity which could compromise the qualities and values of the landscapes of high amenity value are minimised; and - 2.
+Maintain and where practicable, enhance the qualities and values of the landscapes of high amenity value during subdivision, land use and development by: - 1.
+Ensuring that the effects of any activity which could compromise the qualities and values of the landscapes of high amenity value are minimised; and - 2.
 Ensuring that buildings, structures and infrastructure are integrated into landscapes of high amenity value to minimise, to the maximum extent practicable, any visual impacts; and - 3.
 Managing the adverse effects of earthworks for buildings, driveways, new tracks and farm quarries through appropriate subdivision and development design; and - Ensuring developments in locations that are of significance to mana whenua appropriately assess those effects and any resulting development is managed in a way that protects the values of the site; and - 5.
-Minimising the removal of indigenous vegetation as far as practicable; - 6.
-Providing for the continued operation of lawfully established farming activities. - NFL-P5.
-Maintain and where practicable, enhance the qualities and values of the landscapes of high amenity value, while providing for: - 1.
+Minimising the removal of indigenous vegetation as far as practicable; and - 6.
+Providing for the continued operation of lawfully established farming activities.; and - 7.-Providing for the continued operation, maintenance and repair of lawfully established renewable electricity generation activities. - Maintain and where practicable, enhance the qualities and values of the landscapes of high amenity value, while providing for: - 1.
 The continued operation, maintenance and repair and minor upgrading of lawfully established renewable electricity generation activities; and - 2.
 Nationally and regionally significant infrastructure and industry, and for those activities associated with significant mineral resources; and - 3.
 The recognition of the positive benefits of new renewable electricity generation activities.